-- Put water, axone and ground green chillies into a pot and cook it for 5 minutes.
+- Put water, axone, and ground green chilies into a pot and cook it for 5 minutes.
 Add salt to taste.

-- Next, add chopped (into 1/2″ cubes) smoked beef/pork into the pot and cook it for another 45 minutes or more until the meat becomes tender
+- Next, add the smoked beef/pork (1/2″ cubes) into the pot and cook together for another 45 minutes or until the meat becomes tender.

-- After the rice is almost done, add the chopped greens
+- When the rice is almost done, add the chopped greens.